replit/kaboom/README.md

 </script>
 ```

-You can paste this directly into an `html` file and start playing around!
+You can paste this directly into an `.html` file and start playing around!

 to make a flappy bird movement you only need a few lines
 ```js